A BC Homeowner’s Guide to HEPA Filters for Cleaner Air

 Choosing the right HEPA system involves more than just picking a brand.
 It requires evaluating your home's specific needs.
 Here is a step-by-step guide to making an informed decision:

 1. Assess Your Home's Size and Layout: The square footage of your home is a primary factor in determining the required capacity of the HEPA unit.
 A system that is too small will be ineffective, while an oversized one can be inefficient.
 2. Identify Your Primary Concerns: Are you primarily concerned with allergens, wildfire smoke, pet dander, or general dust?
 Some systems are better suited for specific pollutants, especially those that include carbon filters for odours and VOCs.
 3. Consider Your Existing HVAC System: The type and age of your furnace or air handler will influence which HEPA bypass systems are compatible.
 Our technicians can assess your current setup and recommend the best options.
+Our article on Furnace Blowing Cold Air in the Middle of Winter: covers this topic in depth.
 4. Review Maintenance Requirements: Consider the cost and frequency of filter replacements.
 We can provide you with a clear maintenance schedule and cost breakdown for any system we recommend.
 5. Consult with a Professional: The best way to ensure you get the right system is to have a professional assessment.
 A certified technician from Budget Heating and Plumbing can perform a thorough evaluation and provide a recommendation tailored to your home and budget.
 We can also discuss how a new HEPA system can integrate with a high-efficiency heat pump for maximum energy savings and air quality.

 FAQ: HEPA Filtration Questions Answered